nauam/Courses/docs/developer/log-filter-plugins.md

 ## Java Plugin Type

-- _Note_: Refer to [Java Development](/developer/01-plugin-development.md#java-plugin-development) for information about developing a Java plugin for QW Control.
+- _Note_: Refer to [Java Development](/developer/01-plugin-development.md#java-plugin-development) for information about developing a Java plugin for Rundeck.

 The plugin interface is [LogFilterPlugin][].
 You can use the [PluginLoggingContext] to get the data context and add data to it via the Output context.